Jon R. Morrone

 Mr. Morrone holds his work in high regard.
 He learned this virtue from his father, Timothy.
 After returning from Vietnam, Timothy Morrone spent his entire career at Bremerton Naval Shipyard.
 Timothy taught Mr. Morrone the importance of giving your full measure at work because results matter – that, regardless of where you come from, where you end is most important.
 Because of this, Mr. Morrone works hard to obtain the best possible result for his clients.

 Mr. Morrone was born and raised in Tacoma and attended the University of Washington.
 Mr. Morrone went on to obtain his JD from Gonzaga University School of Law and was elected President of the Student Bar Association.
-He is married to Cynthia Hwang, also a long-time resident of Western Washington.
-She is a banker that focuses on business-related needs and is active in the community.
+His wife is a banker who focuses on business-related needs and is also a long-time resident of Western Washington.
 They reside together in Bellevue and travel the globe as often as they can.
-In the fall, Mr. Morrone moonlights as a sports broadcaster, broadcasting all home football games for Gig Harbor and Peninsula High Schools on KGHP, a local radio station that offers live streaming over the internet
+In the fall, Mr. Morrone moonlights as a sports broadcaster, broadcasting all home football games for Gig Harbor and Peninsula High Schools on KGHP, a local radio station that offers live streaming over the internet.

 - Williams Kastner, Senior Associate | 2013 - Present